Sage-Bionetworks/agora-data-tools/docs/RNA_DE_INDIVIDUAL_TRANSFORM.md

 - **Implication:** No unit conversion is performed; assumes preprocessing has normalized data

 ### 8. Single Model per File
-- **Assumption:** Each input data file contains rows for exactly one model, and therefore belongs to exactly one `effective_model_group`
+- **Assumption:** Each input data file contains rows for exactly one model, and therefore belongs to exactly one `model_group`
 - **Rationale:** The file-grouping step (Step 2.1) assigns each file to a group based on the first `model` value it finds.
-If a file contains rows from two models that map to *different* `effective_model_group`s, the entire file is assigned to only the first group.
+If a file contains rows from two models that map to *different* `model_group`s, the entire file is assigned to only the first group.
 Inside `_process_individual_data_file_core` the per-row merge still labels every row with its correct group (via the label-map merge on `(model, genotype)`), but `result_order` and `matched_control` are computed once per function call from the combined DataFrame — so the secondary group's rows receive the wrong ordering list and the wrong control label.
-- **Validation:** The code checks `df["model"].unique()` on every file and raises a `ValueError` immediately if more than one model is present, regardless of whether those models share an `effective_model_group`.
+- **Validation:** The code checks `df["model"].unique()` on every file and raises a `ValueError` immediately if more than one model is present, regardless of whether those models share a `model_group`.
 This is a deliberate fail-fast behaviour — silent data corruption (wrong `result_order` and `matched_control`) is worse than an explicit error.
 - **Current state:** All production input files contain data for a single model, so this check has never been triggered in practice.

 ## Filtering Decisions